 Elsa Rodriguez, Parent of Jordan '16, Jalen '20, Jackson '23

-Justin-Siena High School’s Lasallian Education Access Program (LEAP), founded in 2010, serves roughly 40 economically disadvantaged students each year.
+Justin-Siena High School’s Lasallian Education Access Program (LEAP), founded in 2010, serves 49 economically disadvantaged students each year.
 LEAP provides educational access for students who would not otherwise be able to attend a private, Lasallian Catholic, college preparatory school.
 To learn more about the program, click here.

 Women Empowering Women RAD Friday Night Live Students For Change Alumni Panel on Social Justice Conversations with Coach